mart337i/Iot_case_report/README.md

 #### About the Dashboard

-The dashboard is a seprate application to the main API(FastApi-app) and there fore gets all the displayed data from the main api.
+The dashboard is a seprate application to the main API(FastApi-app) and therefore gets all the displayed data from the main api.

 <a name="how-to-use-it-1"></a>